+people for design Ne

-WORK ENVIRONMENT, POLICY AND SOCIAL ACTION PLH has a clear and balanced gender policy where some of our key values are to embrace diversity of competencies, experiences and viewpoints and to support a humanistic and collegial work style in order to add real value to our business.
-Actions We recruit solely on proven competencies and experiences, not sex, nationality, religion nor age.
+WORK ENVIRONMENT, POLICY AND SOCIAL ACTION

+PLH has a clear and balanced gender policy where some of our key values are to embrace diversity of competencies, experiences and viewpoints and to support a humanistic and collegial work style in order to add real value to our business.

+Actions

+We recruit solely on proven competencies and experiences, not sex, nationality, religion nor age.
 Staff members are selected for project teams on the basis of relevant qualifications and experience corresponding with the project demands and our overall strategies and goals for meeting the clients' needs.

+Stress Prevention

-Stress Prevention In order to promote well-being at work, PLH has in recent years focussed on prevention of stress.
-Two of our employees have undergone specialised training through the Psychiatry Fund to be able to advise and guide colleagues on issues of stress.
+In order to promote well-being at work, PLH has in recent years focussed on prevention of stress.
+One of our

+employees have undergone specialised training through the Psychiatry Fund to be able to advise and guide colleagues on issues of stress.
 The PLH leadership, together with the stress counsellors have prepared an anti-stress policy guideline that covers both preventative actions (behaviours and organisation of work), detection of early warning signs and management of stress affected staff.
 Any stress affected employees will be offered psychological consultation as needed.

+Employee Involvement

-Employee Involvement PLH follows the Danish Working Environment Act and an integrated part of working at PLH is, involvement and day-to-day dialogue between the leadership team members and the employees.
+PLH follows the Danish Working Environment Act and an integrated part of working at PLH is, involvement and day-to-day dialogue between the leadership team members and the employees.
 To make sure employees thrive and develop their skills and competences, every employee has a formalized confidential meeting with the closest partner once a year.
 The purpose is to give the employees an opportunity to address issues related to their work situation - to express their professional wishes and dreams - and to align the wishes of the employee with the overall direction of the company.

+Attractive Workplace

-Attractive Workplace PLH is recognized as a stable and attractive workplace, with many employees being a part of the practice for 10-25 years.
+PLH is recognized as a stable and attractive workplace, with many employees being a part of the practice for 10-25 years.
 According to our latest annual Work Assessment carried out in 2017, our staff is very satisfied with the working environment, also in relation to the split of sex, nationality and age.
 We foster an open and inclusive culture where racism or bullying is not tolerated.

 WORK ENVIRONMENT, POLICY AND SOCIAL ACTION Number of employees at PLH split on sex and age.
-PLH is a team of 72 employees in July 2017 age 20 to 30 years age 41 to 50 years
+PLH is a team of 90 employees in July 2018

-Continued Focus on the Working Environment Our procedures have proven effec-tive and PLH wishes to continue to invest in the working environment in order to remain an attractive, healthy and productive office - retaining and attracting the best.
+Continued Focus on the Working Environment Our procedures have proven effective and PLH wishes to continue to invest in the working environment in order to remain an attractive, healthy and productive office - retaining and attracting the best.
 The priority of a responsible work environment and recognition of human diversity is a significant value for the office's ability to evolve in tune with the changing demands, challenges and tendencies of our industry.
-A Day with Generation X and Y In order to continue to maintain a social focus and improving quality of life, it's important to understand the people we're designing for.
-In a time when Generation Y is about to overtake the Babyboomers in the workforce, it's vital to understand the new social structures in the work environment - new ways of personnel infrastructure, work habits and demands on the physical environment.
-To become wiser about the new generation, PLH held a network meeting where the consulting firm Enso facilitated a 3-hour session, containing a Generation Y presentation and subsequent workshop and debate.
-There was both interesting knowledge about the workings of Generation Y, as well as relevant and identifiable issues, advice and solutions to take into our daily practice.
 Celebrating Diversity One of the building blocks of the PLH family is our celebration of diversity.
-The office is home to colleagues from around the world who are working together to improve quality of life.
+The office is home to colleagues from around the world who are working together to improve quality of life through design.
 This creates a diverse working environment where multiple languages and cultures meet.
-Great value is put on maintaining and strengthening the social interactions between colleagues through multiple events and interest groups.
-The latest addition being the PLH cycling team with the goal of participating in the WOW Cyclothon 2018, a team race of 1358km around Iceland.
+Social Engagement